suryaddede/next-js-rag/INTEGRATION.md

 # RAG Chat Widget Integration Guide

-This guide explains how to integrate the RAG Chat Widget into your PHP webpages.
+This guide explains how to integrate the RAG Chat Widget into your HTML webpages.

 ## Quick Start

 ### Method 1: JavaScript Widget (Recommended)

-Add this single line to your PHP page:
+Add this single line to your HTML page:

 ```html
 <script src="http://your-domain.com/chat-widget.js"></script>